Sathuran

 Sathuran is a 2015 Tamil language action thriller film directed by Rajeev Prasad, a former associate of Suresh Krissna.
 The film stars Rajaj and Varsha Bollamma.

 Plot

-Dheena is a promising auto driver with a good heart and who has a helping tendency.
-His love, at first sight, starts with Janani (Varsha) and fights between them starting with searching for a dog puppy, then the diamond earring, then a currency at a parlor and so on, but interestingly in all situations, Dheena has to search them all under the feet of the heroine.
-He is making many attempts to impress her and have one sided love.
-All his plans were going in vain.
+Dheena is an auto driver.
+His love, at first sight, starts with Janani (Varsha).
+Fights between them start with searching for a dog puppy, then the diamond earring, then a currency at a parlor and so on.
+In all situations, Dheena has to search for them under the feet of the heroine.
+He makes many attempts to impress her and has one sided love.
+All his plans go in vain.